 A small archive of Guild publications and photographs is maintained by an off-committee member.

 Every year our members make quilts to donate to the Women's Refuges in Wellington.
 Members stitch these quilts at home, and at work days held approximately four times a year.

-The completed quilts are given to representatives of the Wellington Women's Refuge and Te Whare Rokiroki Maori Women's Refuge, at our June Guild meeting each year.
+The completed quilts are given to representatives of the Wellington Women's Refuge and Te Whare Rokiroki Maori Women's Refuge, at our May monthly meeting each year.